deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 ---
 Previously, I have [blogged](https://connormcgarr.github.io/ROP2) about ROP and the benefits of understanding how it works.
 Not only is it a viable first-stage payload for obtaining native code execution, but it can also be leveraged for things like arbitrary read/write primitives and data-only attacks.
 Unfortunately, if your end goal is native code execution, there is a good chance you are going to need to overwrite a function pointer in order to hijack control flow.
 Taking this into consideration, Microsoft implemented [Control Flow Guard](https://docs.microsoft.com/en-us/windows/win32/secbp/control-flow-guard), or CFG, as an optional update back in Windows 8.1.
 Although it was released before Windows 10, it did not really catch on in terms of "mainstream" exploitation until recent years.

-After a few years, and a few bypasses along the way, Microsoft decided they needed a new Control Flow Integrity (CFI) solution- hence XFG, or Xtended Flow Guard.
+After a few years, and a few bypasses along the way, Microsoft decided they needed a new Control Flow Integrity (CFI) solution - hence XFG, or Xtended Flow Guard.
 David Weston gave an overview of XFG at his [talk](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE37dMC) at BlueHat Shanghai 2019, and it is pretty much the only public information we have at this time about XFG.
 This "finer-grained" CFI solution will be the subject of this blog post.
 A few things before we start about what this post _is_ and what it _isn't_:

 1. This post is not an "XFG internals" post.
 I don't know every single low level detail about it.
-2. Don't expect any bypasses from this post- this mitigation is still very new and not very explored.
+2. Don't expect any bypasses from this post - this mitigation is still very new and not very explored.
 3. We will spend a bit of time understanding what indirect function calls are via function pointers, what CFG is, and why XFG is a very, very nice mitigation (IMO).

 This is simply going to be an "organized brain dump" and isn't meant to be a "learn everything you need to know about XFG in one sitting" post.
 This is just simply documenting what I have learned after messing around with XFG for a while now.